melodyserra/sfhp2/day_1/README.md

 ## Flexbox vs. grid system

 - CSS Grid is a newer technology.
-- Flexbox is used for one-dimentional layouts (either a column or row) and Grid Layout is used for two-dimentional layouts (columns and rows).
+- Flexbox is used for one-dimensional layouts (either a column or row) and Grid Layout is used for two-dimensional layouts (columns and rows).
 - Flexbox is a content-first approach whereas CSS grid is a layout-first approach.
 - A simple question to ask yourself when deciding between grid or flexbox is:
 	- do I only need to control the layout by row or column – use a flexbox